MBYCBrad/MiamiBeachYachtClub/replit.md

   - Updated title from text-3xl to text-5xl font-bold with SF Pro Display font family, tracking-tight, and mb-2
   - Updated subtitle to text-lg to match overview subtitle size for complete consistency
   - Complete typography consistency achieved across all admin interface sections (Overview, Crew Management, Customer Service, Staff Management, Yacht Maintenance)
 - June 23, 2025.
-Complete admin dashboard layout and animation system implemented
+Complete admin dashboard layout and animation system with professional button transitions implemented
   - Fixed hamburger menu button to stay in fixed top-left position instead of moving with sidebar
   - Moved messages and notifications icons from top header to bottom beside user profile
   - Changed user subtitle from "System Administrator" to "System Admin" for better UI fit
   - Added animated X button positioned on right side of menu with rolling entrance animation
   - X button slides in from right (300px) when menu opens and exits smoothly when closed
+  - Hamburger button now properly hides when menu is open using AnimatePresence with opacity/scale transitions
+  - Professional button state management: hamburger visible when closed, X visible when open (never both simultaneously)
   - Enhanced main content area with Framer Motion to slide left and expand to full width when sidebar collapses
   - Main content animates with marginLeft (0 to 320px) and width (100% to calc(100% - 320px)) transitions
   - Fixed hamburger button z-index (z-[9999]) to ensure visibility on top of sidebar menu for proper control
-  - Complete 0.4s easeInOut animations for professional sliding menu experience
+  - Complete 0.4s easeInOut animations for professional sliding menu experience with clean button transitions
   - Maintained all existing purple-to-blue gradient styling and dark theme consistency

 ## Member Experience Feature Status